sunfl0w/OHNOMyCarBrokeDown/README.md

 To help new game developers on their journey, this is now an open source project.

 Do not expect me to fix all the bugs and issues, but I will try my best.
-Also note that the code and the overall game design is quite messy.
+Also note that the code and the overall software infrastructure is quite messy.

 # LICENSE